vitebito798456/vitebito798456/README.md

 ## Hi, I am Vite 👋

+Here are some ideas to get you started:

+- 👀 I’m interested in altseason
+- 🌱 I’m currently learning everything and nothing at the same time
+- 💞️ I’m looking to collaborate on operational tasks delegation and automation
+- 📫 How to reach me vitebito@gmail.com

 <!--
 **vitebito798456/vitebito798456** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...